Destination Views

 **Purpose**: Answers the question "*Which provider best meets my specific needs here?*"

-Results always include at least one of your selected destinations, though not always all, since tests from the user location to the specific destinations might not always be available through every provider’s network.
-Therefore, results cannot always provide a perfect match but instead provide the closest match.
+Results show scores for providers with test coverage to at least one of your selected destinations, though not always all, since tests from the user location to every specified destination might not always be available through each provider’s network.
+Therefore, scored providers cannot always provide a perfect match but instead provide the closest match.

 #### When It Appears